Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Evaluation of the Digital Twin

 \subsection{Ground Truth Generation}

-As previously outlined in~\cite{kraemmer2020vorausschauend}, to generate such an aerial view ground truth, the Providentia testbed was recorded using a 4k camera system mounted on a H135 helicopter.
+As previously outlined in~\citet{kraemmer2020vorausschauend}, to generate such an aerial view ground truth, the Providentia testbed was recorded using a 4k camera system mounted on a H135 helicopter.
 Both the camera system and the Providentia system were synchronized with GPS time.
 The 4k camera system consists of three Canon EOS 1D-X Mark II cameras oriented in different viewing directions, each recording images at a resolution of 20.2 megapixels.
 The cameras to the left and right covered the northern and southern parts of the testbed respectively with an overlapping FoV.
 The third, nadir-looking camera of the system was not used.
-The cameras captured images simultaneously at a rate of one image per second at a flight altitude of \SI{450}{m} above ground, covering an area of $\SI{600}{m}\times\SI{250}{m}$.
-With a focal length of \SI{50}{mm}, each image pixel corresponds to \SI{6}{cm} on the ground.
+The cameras captured images simultaneously at a rate of one image per second at a flight altitude of \unit{450}{m} above ground, covering an area of \unit{600}{m}$\,\times \,$\unit{250}{m}.
+With a focal length of \unit{50}{mm}, each image pixel corresponds to \unit{6}{cm} on the ground.
 In addition, an IGI Compact MEMS GNSS/IMU system was used to estimate the position and orientation of the sensors during flight to enable georeferencing of the images captured.
 To optimize the georeferencing accuracy, bundle adjustment with tie points and ground control points was performed.

-We use a neural network that has been trained and evaluated with the DLR-MVDA dataset~\cite{dlr-mvda} for object detection in all aerial images.
-Due to the lack of trucks in the training data, it is only able to detect cars.
-This is why we focus on this object type within the digital twin in our evaluation.
+We use a neural network that has been trained and evaluated with the EAGLE dataset~\citep{dlr-mvda} for the object detection in all aerial images.
 To compute the positions of the detected vehicles on the road, we cast rays through all four bounding box corner positions in the aerial image and intersect them with a lidar terrain model of the highway surface to compute local UTM coordinates.
 To obtain the final ground truth data that we use in our evaluation, we compute the center position of each vehicle.
-We filter out all vehicles that are detected outside of the Providentia system's field of view or are clearly erroneous, such as vehicle detections oriented perpendicularly to the driving direction and vehicles detected twice in the overlap of the two camera FoVs.
+We filter out all vehicles that are detected outside of the Providentia system's field of view or are detected twice in the overlap of the two camera FoVs.